krunch3r76/gc__listoffers/README.md

 ## usage tips
-touch the radio button pertaining to the subnet of interest offer scanning can take up to a minute, please be patient check the boxes to set upper limits on cpu time and env time it is not necessary to refresh when tweaking values! the total number of offers is listed in large digits near the bottom left see offer details via the contextual menu system!
+touch the radio button pertaining to the subnet of interest

+offer scanning can take up to a minute, please be patient

+check the boxes to set upper limits on cpu time and env time. go to https://stats.golem.network and use the median values for cpu and env time as a starting point

+it is not necessary to refresh when tweaking values!

+the total number of offers is listed in large digits near the bottom left

+see offer details via the contextual menu system!

 # TODO